My name is Kate, I am a crone-age mum and live with my daughter,Lilac, our border collie, Midge Bodge and small cat, Cozy Toes.

 Having travelled and hitch-hiked a lot, I regularly experienced first hand the remarkable kindness of strangers.
 It is therefore a great pleasure to be able to offer a reciprocal warm welcome to anyone wishing to experience this part of our little island and hopefully the stranger who arrives will leave as a friend.

-The interior of the house needs a few finishing touches, but is very homely and welcoming 🙂
+The interior of the house needs a few finishing touches, but is generally very homely and welcoming 🙂

-Some of the jobs we have in mind are set out below, so if you think you have the skills, knowledge and interest, we’d love to have you around to help tick some things off the list.
+Some of the tasks we have in mind are set out below, so if you think you have the skills, knowledge and interest, we’d love to have you around to help tick some things off the list.

--moving and improving soil
+- moving and improving soil

 - hedge trimming and planting